jg-rp/golden-liquid/liquidjs/README.md

     >> 1| {% if false %}1{% else %}2{% elsif true %}3{% endif %}
           ^
     ParseError: unexpected elsif after else, line:1, col:1

+  ● liquid.golden.if_tag › haskey is not a valid operator

+    expect(received).toThrow()

+    Received function did not throw

+  ● liquid.golden.if_tag › in is not a valid operator

+    expect(received).toThrow()

+    Received function did not throw

+  ● liquid.golden.if_tag › startswith is not a valid operator

+    expect(received).toThrow()

+    Received function did not throw

   ● liquid.golden.if_tag › string greater than int